Flooding Info

 How to report Illegal Floodplain Development

 All code enforcement issues are handled by the Community Economic Development Department.
-To report development concerns in the City of Carnation, contact the CED Principal:
+To report development concerns in the City of Carnation, contact the CED Manager:

 • beth.offeman@carnationwa.gov